Responding to an intervention order (PSIO)

 A judicial officer may make a final PSIO if:

-• you have committed certain behaviours – called prohibited behaviours
+- you have committed certain behaviours – called prohibited behaviours

-• your behaviour is likely to happen again
+- your behaviour is likely to happen again

-• the fears for their safety
+- the protected person fears for their safety

-• you have stalked the protected person and are likely to do so again.
+- you have stalked the protected person and are likely to do so again.

 You can agree to a PSIO but disagree to what was said in the application.
 This is called consent without admission of the allegations.

-A judicial officer can direct you and the other party to attend a assessment or mediation.
+A judicial officer can direct you and the other party to attend a mediation assessment or mediation.
 The application is generally adjourned in these instances.

 If a PSIO is made, the judicial officer will read the conditions of the order out in court.
-A will give you a copy of the PSIO after the hearing.
+A registrar will give you a copy of the PSIO after the hearing.

 Breaking the conditions of a PSIO order is serious.
 You can be charged by the police and may need to go to court.